villawang/Todo-list/video-action-recognition/video_transformer.md

 	<p align="center"><img src="./images/video_transformers/ViViT_4.png" width="600px"></img>

 ### Some Conclusion
 The authors find that the **Model 1** performs best on large-scale datasets such as K400 but tends to overfit more on smaller datasets.
 The **Model 1** requires more computation compared to others.
-It can be seen that[STAM](https://arxiv.org/pdf/2103.13915.pdf) seems to be more efficient i.e., good accuracy and lighter computation.
+It can be seen that [STAM](https://arxiv.org/pdf/2103.13915.pdf) style seems to be more efficient i.e., good accuracy and lighter computation.
 	<p align="center"><img src="./images/video_transformers/ViViT_5.png" width="400px"></img>